New Directions helps adult men and women from San Joaquin County. The

 Program, and the San Joaquin County Child Protective Services Agency.

-The site provides treatment to 74 men and 20 women.
+New Directions Alcohol and Drug Awareness Program provides treatment to 74 men and 20 women.
 Participants live in dormitories that typically house two people per room.

 With nearly 30,000 square feet of buildings and a property site of 2.5 acres, the program provides a nurturing and comfortable atmosphere.